This is why Israel is trying to ban Arab TV channel Al Jazeera

 TEL AVIV — Israel is often described as "the only democracy in the Middle East."
-But in recent weeks it has outraged human rights organizations by taking steps to ban the pan-Arab news channel Al Jazeera.
+But in recent weeks it has drawn criticism from human rights organizations by taking steps to ban the pan-Arab news channel Al Jazeera.

 Israel has opposed Al Jazeera for years, claiming it broadcasts biased coverage of conflicts and violence involving itself and the Palestinian territories.